 General Types of Fee Agreements

-A fee agreement is a written statement signed by a lawyer and a client that states clearly how the attorney will be paid.
-It details, among other things, the rate for the attorney’s services, the manner in which the fees will be paid, and the timeframe for payment.
-There are several general types of fee agreements that are appropriate for different legal situations, but the most common are:
+A fee agreement is a written statement signed by a lawyer and a client that states how the attorney will be paid.
+It details the rate for the attorney’s services, the manner in which the fees will be paid, and the timeframe for payment.
+Several general types of fee agreements are appropriate for different legal situations, but the most common are: